NMU Technology Program

 Northern Michigan University refers to its award-winning, campus-wide technology program as the Teaching, Learning and Communication Initiative, or TLC.

-(NOTE: Please see Academic Computing's notebook computer site for updated technical information on NMU's notebook computer program.)
+(NOTE: Please see Academic Computing's mobile device site for updated technical information on NMU's program.)

 Students, faculty and staff living in the City of Marquette and several neighboring cities also have access to the NMU's nationally recognized WiMAX network.
 This network employs next-generation (4G) wireless technology that provides connectivity outside the range of the NMU WiFi network.
 More information about NMU's WiMAX network, coverage maps and how to connect to the network can be found on the NMU WiMAX page.